Tondu Road and Brewery Lane,

 A large building sitting in the centre of Bridgend town, the back of which could clearly be seen from the mainline railway.

 It opened as the Embassy Cinema on 30th October 1939 with Lloyd Nolan in “Ambush” and Pat O'Brien in “Off the Record”.
 It advertised itself as ‘South Wales Newest Super Cinema’.
-Designed in an Art deco style, the facade was mainly brick, with a row of windows over the entrance, above which were four slender bands in white stone.
+Designed in an Art Deco style, the façade was mainly brick, with a row of windows over the entrance, above which were four slender bands in white stone.
 Inside the auditorium seating was provided in stalls and circle levels.
 There was a decorative surround to the 33 feet wide rectangular proscenium.
 The Embassy Cinema was independently operated by the Issacs family.
 The Embassy Cinema had a large car park and a cycle park for the convenience of its patrons.

 By 1980 it had been sold to Wyndham Lewis, on the proviso that cinema use continued.
 Pop shows began to be staged as well as normal film performances.
 Bingo was also introduced 3 nights a week.